 Growth plate fractures

-Growth plates are the softer parts of your child's bones, where growth occurs.
-Located at each end of a bone, growth plates are the weakest sections of the skeleton — sometimes even weaker than surrounding ligaments and tendons.
-Because growth plates are so fragile, an injury that would result in a joint sprain for an adult can cause a growth plate fracture in your child.
+A growth plate fracture affects the layer of growing tissue near the ends of a child's long bones.
+Growth plates are the softest and weakest sections of the skeleton — sometimes even weaker than surrounding ligaments and tendons.
+An injury that might cause a joint sprain for an adult can cause a growth plate fracture in a child.

 Growth plate fractures often need immediate treatment because they can affect how the bone will grow.
 An improperly treated growth plate fracture could result in a fractured bone ending up more crooked or shorter than its opposite limb.
-But the comforting news for your child is that with proper treatment, most growth plate fractures heal without complications.
+With proper treatment, most growth plate fractures heal without complications.

 When to see a doctor

-Growth plate fractures can also be caused by overuse, which can occur during sports training.
+Growth plate fractures can occasionally be caused by overuse, which can occur during sports training or repetitive throwing.

-Around 85 percent of growth plate fractures heal with no complications.
-The following factors can increase the risk of twisted or stunted bone growth.
+Most growth plate fractures heal with no complications.
+But the following factors can increase the risk of crooked or stunted bone growth.

 Preparing for your appointment